Prathamr-codes/Gemini-API/README.md

+Here’s the updated `README.md` with the addition of the `gemini-embeddings.js` script:

+---

 # MY-AI-APP

 **MY-AI-APP** is a Node.js application that leverages Google Generative AI's Gemini model to perform various tasks such as text generation, streaming responses, multi-model interactions, and more.
 The project includes multiple scripts that demonstrate different ways to interact with the Gemini model, allowing users to create, manage, and customize AI-driven tasks.